-- Our MSN program is recognized by U.S. News and Report as being among the “Best Online Graduate Nursing Programs.”
+- Our MSN program is recognized by U.S. News and World Report as being among the “Best Online Graduate Nursing Programs.”

 - With a masters in nursing informatics, graduates are prepared to assume critical roles managing health information systems in ambulatory, acute and long-term care settings, as well as the public health environment.